-

 SNAP

 SNAP (Sentinel Application Platform) is a remote sensing toolbox architecture developed by the European Space Agency.
-It includes tools for all common remote sensing satellites.
+It includes tools for ESA satellite data.

 Available